wonderfulzzd/Pi_Cluster_for_TopADD/README.md

 Both LAN and Wifi should have been connected.

-You may want to change the hosts, which will be the ip and hostname for the other nodes in the cluster.
-The hosts can be changed as follows:
 > sudo nano /etc/hosts <br>

 #### 4.5 Change hosts
 Hosts are the hosts ip and names for your other nodes in the cluster.
-You can check them in /etc/hosts. <br>
+You may want to change the hosts, which will be the ip and hostname for the other nodes in the cluster.
+The hosts can be changed as follows: <br>
-> sudo /etc/hosts <br>
+> sudo nano /etc/hosts <br>

 You can set them up by typing the following into the above file:
 ```